mozerpol/learningRISC-V/implementation/my_implementation/README.md

 File core/rom.vhd contains instructions to be executed, which are represented by 32-bit hexadecimal code.
 Instructions can be manually edited by modifying C_CODE array.
-In a situation where are a lot of instructions, it's more convenient to paste them into the core/code.txt file, and then run a python script by executing the command: `python3 core/rom_updater.py`, which will modify the C_CODE array. <br/>
+In a situation where are a lot of instructions, it's more convenient to paste them into the core/code.txt file, then go to folder *core* and run a python script by executing the command: `python3 rom_updater.py`, which will modify the C_CODE array. <br/>
-There are two important rules:
+There are two important rules for adding own instructions in rom.vhd file:
 1. The last instruction in the C_CODE array must be: others => x"00000000"
 2. The size of the instruction memory is set in the riscpol_pkg.vhd file as a C_ROM_LENGTH constant.